GayathriK0/Non-linear-systems/README.md

 Hey people!
-This github repository is a wrap up of techniques and resources for people who wants to explore the three corresponding fields namely Artificial Intelligence, Nonlinear Dynamics and Neuroscience.
+This github repository is a wrap up of techniques and resources for people who wants to explore the three corresponding fields namely  Nonlinear Dynamics, Deep learning (reservoir computing) and Neuroscience.